Skip to Main Content

 Credit cards

 Many homeowners use a home equity loan to settle outstanding credit card balances — after home renovations, it’s the most common application.
-The reason is simple: home equity loan interest rates (currently around 9 percent) run at least half of those of credit cards (over 20 percent).
+The reason is simple: home equity loan interest rates (currently averaging 8 to 9 percent) run at least half of those of credit cards (over 20 percent).
 That means you can pay your credit cards off with one lump sum, faster and more cheaply, than you would by just making the minimum credit card payment each month.

 Personal loans